WCAG Standards Basics

 Focus indicator visible and clearly defined

-Errors marked with both text and icon (not just color)
+Errors indicated with both text and icon (not just color)

 Content

-All images have alt text (or empty alt for decorative)
+All images have alt text (or empty alt for decorative images)

 Links describe the destination (not "click here")